chazlarson/telly-testing/README.md

 `go.sh`

-Reads config, build up docker.sh and telly.config.toml from the templates, and starts the docker container.
+Reads config, cleans out existing telly docker containers, build up docker.sh and telly.config.toml from the templates, and starts the docker container.
 As above, a filter string can be provided as a parameter; if it's not provided the filter in the config file will be used.

 ```